The David Whitney Story

 Images from contribution by John Gibson to Vermont in the Civil War.

 Alpheus and Emma Cheney left Vermont shortly after the Civil War as part of the late 19th century American expansion to the west.
 They stopped first in northeastern Iowa, east of the Cedar Falls-Waterloo area in Buchanan County, where their first child, a daughter, Nellie, was born, probably in 1867.
-They soon moved on to Northwest Iowa and staked out a farm claim in Clay County, on the west side of the town of Spencer in Riverton Township.
+They soon moved on to Clay County in Northwest Iowa.